web-infra-dev/modern.js/packages/builder/builder-doc/en/config/tools/tsLoader.md

 ### Object Type

-When this value is of type Object, it is merged with the default configuration via Object.assign.
+When this value is an Object, it is merged with the default configuration via Object.assign.

 The default configuration is as follows: